true-north-engineering/pbz-educ/lab4/TASKS.md

 2. Create ```nexus-docker-auth``` secret that containes authentication data for ```docker-nexus-edu.tn.hr```.
 Link that secret with ```pipeline``` service account.

-3. Connect to the Openshift console.
-In project pbz-cicd you have Tekton pipeline examples.
+3. Connect to the Openshift console. `pbz-cicd` project contains Tekton pipeline examples.
 Copy them to your project.

 4. Create todo-api pipeline which has the following properties:
     * Define one parameter ```revision``` which will hold the git branch or commit sha of the code to clone.